gyuu-don/valorant-premier-analyzer/README.md

 ## API limitations (read me)

 - **No official Premier data.** Everything Premier-specific comes from HenrikDev.
-- **Utility "effectiveness" is a proxy.** The match payload exposes ability casts only as per-match *aggregate* counts and does not timestamp casts against kills.
-The utility page reports **casts-per-round** and **assists-per-round** as proxies for utility impact — not a precise "utility that was followed up on" causation metric.
-This is labeled in the UI.
+- **Utility is usage-only.** The match payload exposes ability casts only as per-match *aggregate* counts with no timestamps, so casts can't be tied to kills.
+On the Match Analysis player card, utility is shown as **casts-per-round per ability** (mapped to each agent's real ability names/icons via valorant-api.com) — not an "impact"/"followed-up" causation metric.
+This is noted in the UI.
 - **Clutches / side inference are heuristics** derived from kill order and plant events, not explicit API fields.
 - **Roster source:** the `/premier/{name}/{tag}` endpoint often returns an empty roster, so the app identifies your team inside each match via `teams[].premier_roster.id` and reads the participating PUUIDs from there — no manual roster entry needed.
-- **Analyzed record vs official standing:** the "Record (N analyzed)" card counts the league matches actually pulled and analyzed (there can be several per Premier match night).
+- **Analyzed record vs official standing:** the "Record (N analyzed)" card counts the matches actually pulled and analyzed — both league and playoff/tournament matches, and there can be several per Premier match night.
 Your **official Premier standing** (W–L, division, points) is shown separately in the header.
 These two numbers are expected to differ.
 - **Field names:** the analytics key off `server/app/models.py`.
 If HenrikDev changes its v4 schema, adjust the models there (confirm against a live sample or the OpenAPI spec at
   <https://api.henrikdev.xyz/docs>).
 Models are defensive (`extra="ignore"`, optional